-At March 31, 2022, the CFTC minimum requirement of 8% of the total risk margin requirement, as defined, for all positions carried in customer accounts plus 8% of the total risk margin requirement, as defined, for all positions carried in non-customer accounts resulted in a greater regulatory net capital requirement than the SEC's requirement.
-At March 31, 2022, the Company had regulatory net capital of approximately \$2,924.4 million, which was approximately \$2,827.7 million in excess of required net capital.
+At March 31, 2025, the SEC requirement of 2% of aggregate debit items arising from customer transactions, as defined plus an amount related to the overcollateralization on Reverse Repurchase agreements resulted in a greater regulatory net capital requirement than the CFTC's requirement.
+At March 31, 2025, the Company had regulatory net capital of approximately \$2,950.9 million, which was approximately \$2,787.3 million in excess of required net capital.